syoungs-scottlogic/PsScriptLauncher/README.md

 ### Agent.

 The file `PsScriptLauncher/agent/agentScript.sh` is the back-end tool used to run the scripts.
 Once this script is on the instance, it should be configured as an executable `chmod +x agentScript.sh` and a cronjob can be configured for this.
-Is is fine for this to be kept in the default root user pwd, and the crontab entry is: `* * * * * /bin/bash /home/ec2-user/agentScript.sh`, which will run the job every minute.
+It is fine for this to be kept in the default root user pwd, and the crontab entry is: `* * * * * /bin/bash /home/ec2-user/agentScript.sh`, which will run the job every minute.